-Professor Deepak Sharma is currently the Director of the Center for Energy policy (CEP).
-He also holds the position of Associate Dean (International), in the Faculty of Engineering and Information Technology.
+Professor Deepak Sharma is currently the Director of the Center for Energy policy (CEP) in the Faculty of Engineering and Information Technology.

 He has a Bachelor's degree in electricity engineering and Master's and Doctoral degrees in energy economics and policy.
 He has nearly thirty-five years of professional experience in academia, and public and private sectors.